Praharx/Praharx/README.md

-curious about how things work, here to satisfy my inner-curosity channelized by code. interested in web3, security and ai.
+curious about how things work. interested in web3, security and ai.
 Currently diving with web3 ;)